NEPEM-UFSC/pliman/README.md

   789-798. doi:10.1111/2041-210X.13803
   <https://doi.org/10.1111/2041-210X.13803>.

-Uma entrada BibTeX para usuários(as) de LaTeX é
+A BibTeX entry for LaTeX users is

   @Article{,
     title = {Lights, camera, pliman!
 An R package for plant image analysis},